anet-be/mlua/README.md

 Be aware that all parameters are strings and are not automatically converted to Lua numbers.
 Parameters are currently limited to 8, but this may easily be increased in mlua.xc).

 On success, `mlua.lua()` fills .output (if given) with the return value of the code chunk.
+If the return value is not a string, it is encoded as follows:

+* nil ==> "" (empty string)
+* boolean ==> "0" or "1"
+* number ==> decimal string representation.
+Numbers >= 1e14 are coded as "1E+14": use M's unary + in front of them to force numeric interpretation
-If the return value is not a string, it is encoded as a string by the Lua C function `lua_tostring()`.
-YDB treats returned strings as numbers if they look numeric, which works nicely for smaller numbers.
-But be aware that `lua_tostring()` generates numbers >= 1e14 in exponential format, which YDB treats as strings.
-Also note that nil is returned as a zero-length string.
-The return string is truncated at 2048 characters (specified in mlua.xc) which [YDB says here](https://docs.yottadb.com/ProgrammersGuide/extrout.html#print-error-messages) is enough to return any of its error message.
-If a longer return value is required, Lua could return it via a ydb local using ydb.set('local', value).
+* string ==> a string which may contain NUL characters.
+It is truncated at 2048 characters (changeable in mlua.xc) which [YDB says here](https://docs.yottadb.com/ProgrammersGuide/extrout.html#print-error-messages) is enough to return any of its error message.
+If a longer return value is required, Lua could return it via a ydb local using ydb.set('local', value)
+* other types ==> "(typename)"

 On error, .output (if given) returns the error message; `open()` returns 0 and `lua()` returns nonzero on error.
 Note that the value return by `lua()` is currently equal to -1.
 This may be enhanced in the future to also return positive integers equal to ERRNO or YDB errors whenever YDB functions called by Lua are the cause of the error.
 However, for now, all errors return -1 and any YDB error code is encoded into the error message just like any other Lua error (Lua 5.4 does not yet support coded or named errors).